emard/wifi_jtag/README.md

 # Improvement

-There is much room for improvement of course: network protocol from OpenOCD could be optimized to use some hardware optimization in the ESP8266 like SPI as JTAG accelerator, or SVF player approach from JTAGWhisperer.
+There is much room for improvement of course: network protocol from OpenOCD could be optimized to allow longer packets, buffering, compression (instead of sending same sequence many times), use some hardware optimization in the ESP8266 like SPI as JTAG accelerator, or SVF player approach from JTAGWhisperer.

 # Compiling